The Pacifism of Jesus

 The Golden Rule

 The church’s mission is clear: make disciples, do good, heal, teach, build, nurture, bless, empower, care for.
-The church cannot do the above and at the same time be the instrument of punishment.
+The church cannot do the above and simultaneously be the instrument of punishment.

 Jesus’ Future Military Righteous Judgment as Judge Of All Wrong